 Renaissance versus Baroque; late 16th-century eclecticism and 17th-century developments; creating a bold new classicism; the importance of Rome; the completion of St. Peter’s; Bernini, Caravaggio, and Carracci.

 Oct.
 9 A Sublime Beauty: Royal and Imperial Grandeur

 The triumph of academic classicism; the French- and German-speaking worlds, England, and Sweden; the Holy Roman Empire; the splendor of Vienna and Prague; the sublime and the beautiful; Versailles and Schonbrunn Palace; Poussin and Lorrain; French painting and sculpture, pastoral and classical landscapes.

 Oct.
 16 A Golden Age: The Genius of Flanders and the Dutch Republic

 Netherlandish traditions and Flemish masters; the dramatic synergy and emotive art of Rubens; van Dyck and portraiture; Dutch masters: Rembrandt, Vermeer, Hals, Steen, Leyster, Ruisdael, Hobbema, Heda.

-Oct.
-23 Elegance and Exuberance: From Baroque Sobriety to Rococo Sensuality
+Nov.
+13 Elegance and Exuberance: From Baroque Sobriety to Rococo Sensuality (RESCHEDULED DATE)

 El Greco, Velasquez, Ribera, and Murillo; Gainsborough, Romney, and Hogarth; the English country house; Canaletto; Chardin, Fragonard, and Boucher.